pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance pledge of allegiance

 A response may be sent to all who include their email address.

-The comment/question will be posted if it has not been addressed before
+The comment/question will be posted ONLY if it has not been addressed before

 or expresses a new or unique view.